Where Nonprofit Burnout Hits Hardest: New Data & Risk Map

 • Our Burnout Pressure Index (BPI) ranks the District of Columbia as having the highest risk score of 68.7, while New Mexico has the lowest score at 21.4.

-In the past, many professionals reported challenges with a low salary, finding affordable childcare, and, most importantly, burnout.
+In the past, many nonprofit professionals reported challenges with a low salary, finding affordable childcare, and, most importantly, burnout.
 Today, workloads continue to grow for nonprofit employees, and nonprofits have to stretch their resources even more.
-As a result, even the most resilient teams are feeling the strain.
+Even the most resilient teams are feeling the strain.

 To better understand where that pressure is building and how it affects staff, we conducted a national survey of 250 nonprofit professionals across various roles, regions, and management levels.